Nandu306/nandu306.github.io/_articles/product_discovery.md

 Instagram, for example, started off as location-sharing app.

 But reading is one thing and living through it is another.
-I have summarised below my experience in building a usable product for the first time and the lessons that it reinforced.
-I call it reinforced because, through reading/classes etc, some version of these lessons had been wedged somewhere in my head but being in the thick of things brought them to the fore and also threw a whole new set of challenges that showed idea validation in new light.
+I have summarised below my experience in trying to figure out what to build in the EdTech space and the lessons that it reinforced.
+I call it reinforced because, through reading/classes etc, some version of these lessons had been wedged in my head somewhere but being in the thick of things brought them to the fore and also threw a whole new set of challenges that showed product discovery in new light.

-_Lesson One: First, own the problem space_
+### Lesson One: First, own the problem space

 Fresh from a coding bootcamp, I was raging to put my newfound skills to practise.
 I plunged into action right away and settled for one of the first